THIS REFLECTS HMRC GUIDANCE ISSUED UP TO 3 JULY 2020

 The employee can undertake training, volunteer for another organisation, or work for another employer (if contractually allowed)

-Until 31 July, an employer can continue to claim for these costs for the hours the employee is on furlough.
-But from 1 August, employers will be required to pay all employer NICs and pension contributions (see the furlough payments at a glance table above)
+Until 31 July an employer can continue to claim for these costs for the hours the employee is on furlough, but from 1 August employers will not be able to claim for employer NICs and pension contributions, as from that date employers have to pay these themselves (see the furlough payments at a glance table above).

 Employees still have the same rights at work, even under furlough, and any grants under the scheme cannot be used to substitute redundancy payments.
 Though employers can still make a furloughed employee redundant if they wish.